 Please note that while these steps support the healing process, they do not guarantee faster results.
 Rejuran works gradually, as the treatment focuses on cellular skin repair and collagen stimulation over time.

-The results of Rejuran are usually not immediately visible.
-The skin must first recover from the injections.
-Following this, skin quality can gradually improve over the weeks following the procedure.
+Rejuran results are usually not visible immediately.
+The skin first needs to recover from the injections.
+After that, changes in skin quality can develop gradually over the following weeks.

-Both Rejuran and Profhilo have relatively short recovery periods, but the treatments work via different mechanisms.
+Both Rejuran and Profhilo usually involve short recovery periods, but they work differently and may be chosen for different skin concerns.

 Feature | Rejuran | Profhilo |